adamhill/ArchitecturalKatas-2023/working notes/adams-script.md

 ## 3. Summary and Reinforcement of the Solution
 [**Build lots of Wildlife.ai, pics and Nature Pics as we read**]
 >
->This proposed solution for Wildlife.ai, is not just addressing the challenges of today; it is shaping the future of wildlife conservation.
+>This proposed solution for Wildlife.ai, is not just addressing the challenges of today; it will help  shape the future of wildlife conservation.
 Join us in this journey towards a world where AI empowers us to protect and preserve the incredible biodiversity that surrounds us.

 [**Thank You Slide with all of Our Pics and Names**]

 - Circular pics of us with our names.
+(First or last??)
 > Thanks for the opportunity to present our solution in the Semifinals